swagkarna/MR_SPOOF/README.md

 cd MR_SPOOF
 python3 -m pip3 install -r requirements.txt
 ```
-you may get some issues with the scapy module. to install it, use pip3
+you may get some issues with the scapy module. to install it, use "pip3 install -r requirements.txt"

 ### Common issues